haroldeustaquio/Machine-Learning-Projects/Linear-Regression/Cost-Personal-Insurance/README.md

 | Lasso               | 6006.694553  | 0.430337 | 0.76893  |

 Both models performed similarly, with the Linear Regression model achieving slightly better performance in terms of RMSE and MAPE.

----

-## Conclusion

-The results show that both Linear Regression and Lasso models can predict personal insurance costs with an R² score of approximately 0.77.
-However, improvements can be made by exploring feature engineering or using more advanced models.